Reputation and Impact in Academic Careers: Results

-At both levels of aggregation, the impact life cycle typically peaks before publication age $\tau \approx 5$ years, except in cases where the publication is conceivably ahead of its time and does not receive peak attention until a later time (e.g., experimental validation of a previous theoretical prediction, and vice versa).
+At both levels of aggregation, the impact life cycle typically peaks before publication age $\tau \approx 5$ years.
+Counterexamples likely correspond to publications which receive a delayed secondary attention, e.g. receiving subsequent experimental validation of a previous theoretical prediction, and vice versa.
 We define the half-life $\tau_{1/2}$ as the time to reach half the peak citation rate, $\Delta c'(\tau_{1/2})=1/2$ in the decay phase.
-Papers in the theoretical domains of mathematics and physics can have extremely long $\tau_{1/2}>40$ years.
-Remarkably, some top mathematics publications even have $\tau_{1/2}$ that span nearly the entire data sample duration $~100$ years, reflecting the indisputable nature of ``progress by proof.''
+Papers in the theoretical domains of mathematics and physics can exhibit $\tau_{1/2}>40$ years.
+Remarkably, some top mathematics publications even have $\tau_{1/2}$ that span nearly the entire data sample duration of $100$ years, reflecting the indisputable and foundational nature of ``progress by proof.''
 This is in contrast to top-cited cell biology publications, whereby for even the top 20\% of most cited works, the value $\tau_{1/2} \approx 10$ years.
 This relatively short decay timescale likely arises from the large scale of research output in bio-medical fields, which leads to a significantly higher discovery rate, and likewise, a relatively faster obsolescence rate.